• Skip to primary navigation

 Lingonberry jam and fried chanterelles with onion, garlic, and black pepper.

-The pancakes store up to 3-4 days in the fridge.
-Can be frozen for up to 3 months.
+The pancakes store for up to 3-4 days in the fridge.
+They can be frozen for up to 3 months.

 Nutrition